UniKatya/Milestone2_Group19/documents/Software Design Document.md

 **Figure 5:** _Nutrient Range Filter Wireframe_

 The ‘Meal Planner’ Screen has an input area where the user can add a food they want to put in and its quantity.
 Each time food is entered the number of calories is updated at the top.
-As well as this, the user can <span style="color:red">search</span> previously inputted foods names <span style="color:red">on the bottom right </span>and view their quantity and calories on the top right of the screen.
+As well as this, the user can <span style="color:red">search</span> see previously inputted foods names <span style="color:red">on the bottom right </span>and view their quantity and calories on the top right of the screen.
 This helps in making the meal planning easier for the user.
 The order of the meal plan list is determined by the update time, the first inputted value is at the top, the second below, and so on.
 Making the ordering simple and intuitive to use for the user.
 Also, each time an item is added the user can delete food with the ‘Delete’ button displayed <span style="color:red">on the top right when the user searches for a certain meal item</span>.
 This allows for easier meal planning, so that if they make a mistake they can delete rather than restarting the whole meal plan.

 <span style="color:red">The following wireframe below has been altered to align with the current GUI.
 These changes include moving the delete button to the selected food part on the top right of the screen.
 As well as added a new part on the bottom right that allows for the searching of meal items. </span>